 iStock/Vincent Shane Hansen

 Craving foods, especially sweets and sugar, can mean you have an imbalance of gut bacteria.
-“If there’s an overgrowth of yeast in the system, which might happen after a course or two of antibiotics where you wipe out all the good bacteria, then that overgrowth of yeast can actually cause you to crave more sugar,” Dreher says.
+Although unproven, some experts believe that if there’s an overgrowth of yeast in the system, which might happen after a course or two of antibiotics where you wipe out all the good bacteria, then that overgrowth of yeast can actually cause you to crave more sugar.
 Address your gut health; these are the best probiotic foods for your gut (that aren’t yogurt).

 The scale is going up or down